Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Acknowledgements

-\emph{Acknowledgements.-} G.X.C.~and X.W.~are supported by the Key-Area Research and Development Program of GuangDong Province (Grant No.~2018B030326001), the National Natural Science Foundation of China (Grant No.~11874312), the Research Grants Council of Hong Kong (Grant Nos.~11303617, 11304018, 11304920), and the Guangdong Innovative and Entrepreneurial Research Team Program (Grant No.~2016ZT06D348).
-J.~P.~K.~acknowledges support from the National Science Foundation under Grant No. 1915064.
+G.X.C.~and X.W.~are supported by the Key-Area Research and Development Program of GuangDong Province (Grant No.~2018B030326001), the National Natural Science Foundation of China (Grant No.~11874312), the Research Grants Council of Hong Kong (Grant Nos.~11303617, 11304018, 11304920), and the Guangdong Innovative and Entrepreneurial Research Team Program (Grant No.~2016ZT06D348).
+J.~P.~K.~acknowledges support from the National Science Foundation under Grant No. 1915064 and the Army Research Office (ARO) under Grant Number W911NF-17-1-0287.